Tectu/malloy/readme.md

     - Rendering

 # Licensing
-This library is MIT licensed.
+This library is BSD-3-Clause licensed.
 Dependencies ship with their own licensing models.

 # Requirements
 Building (and using) this library requires: